 Marble Madness (1989)

 And when you finally find out that holding the A button speeds your marble up, like I found out after an embarrassing amount of time, then the game completely changes again.
 As the game itself says, everything you know is wrong.
 It’s a terrific example of an old-fashioned, classic game.
-Completely forgotten about in this day and age, trapped in a time of primitive technology and hardly bursting with depth.
+The game has become like marbles themselves: completely forgotten about in this day and age, trapped in a time of primitive technology and hardly bursting with longevity.
 But nobody who plays it even today could legitimately say that Marble Madness disappoints them.
 That’s what the test of time is all about.